Mlaiel/iacherie/docs/DEVELOPER_GUIDE.md

 ### Contact Information
 - **Author**: Fahed Mlaiel
 - **Email**: mlaiel@live.de
-- **Project**: Ainflue Platform - AI-Powered Content Protection and Monetization
+- **Project**: IA Chérie Platform - AI-Powered Content Protection and Monetization

 For licensing inquiries, collaboration opportunities, or technical support, please contact the author directly.

 ---

-*This Developer Guide serves as the comprehensive technical documentation for the Ainflue platform.
+*This Developer Guide serves as the comprehensive technical documentation for the IA Chérie platform.
 It should be regularly updated to reflect changes in the codebase, architecture, and development processes.*